Qualified PIN Assessor (QPA) Qualification

 Course Highlights

 The PCI PIN Standard provides a set of security requirements as well as assessment procedures for performing PCI PIN Assessments.
-The training program is comprised of a two-day instructor-led course and exam.
+The PIN Assessor training covers the PCI PIN Security Requirements and Testing Procedures (PCI PIN Standard).
+Candidates will learn how to:

 Benefits: